-After the presidency, with its 19 candidates, the counties feature the most competitive races, with 11,000 candidates up for 1,498 elected positions—one effect of the 2013 devolution from eight provinces to 47 counties.
-In addition, attractive salaries and the prospect of increased grants from the central government have increased competition for positions at the county levels.
-Combined, these factors heighten the risk that aspirants could use violence as an electoral strategy.
+After the presidency, with its 19 candidates, the counties featured the most competitive races, with 11,000 candidates up for 1,498 elected positions—one effect of the 2013 devolution from eight provinces to 47 counties.
+In addition, attractive salaries and the prospect of increased grants from the central government increased competition for positions at the county levels.
+Combined, these factors heightened the risk that aspirants could use violence as an electoral strategy.
 In 2013, more than 300 Kenyans died in clashes traced to political competition at the county level.
 However, since the violence occurred at the local level, it did not attract much attention, and the election was declared peaceful.

-The 2017 elections will take place without the specter of the International Criminal Court (ICC).
+The 2017 elections took place without the specter of the International Criminal Court (ICC).
 After the post-election violence in 2007–2008, which resulted in 1,200 deaths and 600,000 displaced, the ICC indicted six high-profile Kenyans in connection with the violence.
 Among the indicted were Kenya’s current president and vice president, Uhuru Kenyatta and William Ruto.
 The legal process was compromised by witnesses being harassed and intimidated.
 Eventually, the ICC halted the proceedings.

 Kenyatta and Ruto hailed the unraveling of the ICC case as a victory.
 However, in the end, there was a failure to investigate, prosecute, and punish the instigators of one of the continent’s most violent elections in recent memory.
 In 2013, as Kenyatta and Ruto pursued the presidency, the ICC indictment served as a clear warning to all candidates, tempering language that some could consider hate speech.
 In 2017, no similar international watchdog exists.